Notes & Resources

 3. Another good textbook on the subject: Particle Physics (3rd. ed.), by B.R.
 Martin.

-4. To practice before the exam: Problems and Solutions of Atomic, Nuclear and Particle Physics, by Yung-Kuo Lim.
+4. To practice: Problems and Solutions of Atomic, Nuclear and Particle Physics, by Yung-Kuo Lim.

 Graduate